Correct Large Documents with Anthropic API

 The proof is in the output: mistakes Word completely missed, now corrected and highlighted in colour—see the full example.

-Before/after comparison demonstrating Claude API integration: original Word document with undetected errors (left) versus processed output with color-coded corrections in red (right), showing the API workflow catching subtle mistakes like word choice errors and style inconsistencies that Microsoft Word's spell-checker missed
+Claude API successfully corrects Microsoft Word's blind spots: side-by-side comparison of original text with undetected grammatical and style errors (left) versus system output with all corrections identified in red highlighting (right), demonstrating the solution catches subtle mistakes Word misses like word choice errors and writing consistency issues that impact professional quality

 Figure 1: Writing mistakes undetected by Word (left) but corrected by this solution (right)